-- 1. Slide the top of the side cover under the bottom edge of the seat. - 2.
-Align the prongs with the rubber grommets, and the boss with the hole on the shroud. - 3.
-Install the bolt and tighten it securely.
+- 1. Hook the tab (9) to the shroud and slide the top of the side cover under the bottom edge of the seat. - 2.
+Align the prong with the rubber grommet, and also the boss with the hole on the shroud. - 3.
+Install the collar onto the bolt B. - 4.
+Install the bolt B and bolt A and tighten them securely.